Market Microstructure Model - Central Limit Order Book Simulation

 Execution in order-driven markets is determined by microstructure, not price alone.

-Queue position, order flow, and liquidity dynamics determine realized PnL.
+Queue position, order arrival dynamics, and liquidity depth determine execution outcomes.

 Core Idea

-A price-time priority limit order book is simulated to study:
+A price-time priority limit order book simulator is built to model execution under stochastic order flow.

 Trading Mapping